This post contains affiliate links. Read the full disclosure here.

 • This recipe only makes 14 cookies, but can easily be doubled!

-• These cookies stay soft for days!
+• These chocolate filled cookies stay soft for days!

 Ingredients Needed